euracresearch/influxdb-proxy/README.md

 # License

-The library is distributed under the BSD-style license found in [LICENSE](./LICENSE) file.
+The application is distributed under the BSD-style license found in [LICENSE](./LICENSE) file.